Murataydinunimi/Murataydinunimi/README.md

 I'm a  Data Engineer with a passion for creating efficient, sustainable, and impactful data solutions.
 Throughout my career, I’ve built a variety of data engineering projects where I developed expertise in data modelling, ETL processes, Dev-ops and cloud services, always beginning with a positive "can-do" mindset and a commitment to best practices.
-I believe that a strong foundation in both practical skills and theoretical knowledge is key to effective data engineering.
-My continuous learning journey keeps me up-to-date on topics like distributed computing, big data applications, real-time data streaming, and cloud architecture.
+Both the projects I do a work on a daily basis and the personal ones I do on my spare teaches me continuously and keeps me up-to-date on topics like distributed computing, big data applications, real-time data streaming, and cloud architecture.

 ### Connect with Me 🤝